DukeofWaterloo/mathGenius/README.md

  - Hard (Numbers from 5 up to 25)
  - Genius (Numbers from 10 up to 100).

-At the moment, mathGenius only asks addition based questions but I am hoping to add subtraction, multiplacation, and division in the near future.
+At the moment, mathGenius only asks addition based questions but I am hoping to add subtraction, multiplication, and division in the near future.

 Give it a shot, even if you are already a math-Genius! ;)